shyampurk/TomatoQC/README.md

     imglab -c training.xml sample/selfImages/test_feature_Defect1_Rej/training

 Move the generated training.xml to the sample/selfImages/test_feature_Defect1_Rej/training directory.
+An existing training.xml file is included as part of this repo which can be overwritten.

 ### Step 3 - Load the XML database for annonating each image